 Home Secretary Douglas Hurd called it the worst, most widespread night of disaster since the Blitz.
 Indeed Sadie from Gillenham, quoted on BBC Kent from 2006 in remembering the event – “The 16th was definitely a case of the Blitz”http://www.bbc.co.uk/kent/content/articles/2006/10/05/weather_great_storm_1987_feature.shtml

-My question is [update 20/11/2020] was, Are people misremembering and mentally merging stories of the same few days when winds of more than 134mph were recorded ravaging the UK and France?
+My question is [update 20/11/2020] rather was; Are people misremembering and mentally merging stories of the same few days when winds of more than 134mph were recorded ravaging the UK and France?
 I was told a chimney fell on a street in Kirkby In Ashfield in the Coxmoor estate by B.S. and also a gentleman who is involved with the Rotary Club.
 It’s this very estate where this struggling vehicle is alleged to have clipped a building.
-I was told in a conversation, that it was a person house where the chimney had collapsed and it went through the bed.
-There is an account of Cyril Homewood, who was fast asleep in his bedroom when the chimney collapsed – the force of which pushed the legs of his bed through the ceiling into the kitchen.
+I was told in a conversation, that it was a person home where the chimney had collapsed and it went through the bed.
+It is highly worthy of not here there is an account of Cyril Homewood, who was fast asleep in his bedroom when the chimney collapsed – the force of which pushed the legs of his bed through the ceiling into the kitchen.
 Resulting in his death during the storm.
 The similarity of resulting damage and stories must be taken into consideration.
 Particularly if it is indeed the October that the Thunderbolt incident occurred.

 The Battle of Britain conundrum